Ebucci-Design/Esagono/readme.md

 # Esagono
 Esagono is a set of devices intended to create scalable light installations based on equilateral triangles and regular hexagons.

-From the logical point of view Esagono installation can be considered as and addressable led strip.
+From the logical point of view Esagono installation can be considered as an addressable led strip.
 Esagono features:

 * Solderless assembly.
 * Open source controller firmware.